airbytehq/airbyte/airbyte-integrations/connectors/source-insightly/README.md

 4. Make the connector documentation and its changelog is up to date (`docs/integrations/sources/insightly.md`).
 5. Create a Pull Request: use [our PR naming conventions](https://docs.airbyte.com/contributing-to-airbyte/resources/pull-requests-handbook/#pull-request-title-convention).
 6. Pat yourself on the back for being an awesome contributor.
-7. Someone from Airbyte will take a look at your PR and iterate with you to merge it into master.
+7. Someone from Airbyte will take a look at your PR and iterate with you to merge it into main.